-SPECIAL OBSERVANCES OR CELEBRATIONS-The Sousa march "The Stars and Stripes Forever," would be designated as the national march according to S.J.R.
+SPECIAL OBSERVANCES OR CELEBRATIONS-The Sousa march "The Stars and Stripes Forever," would be designated as the natimarch ecording to S.J.R.
 59 and H.J.R.
-194. The third week of February would be designated as "National Patriotism Week" under terms of S.J.R.
-34 and H.J.R.
-259, 283, and 287.
+194. The third week of Felwould be design ted as "National Patriotism Week" under terms of S.J.R 34 and H I are 283, and 287.
 H.J.R.
-246 would designate the week in which Veterans Day is observed as "Love America Week."
-Flag Day, June 14, would be a legal federal holiday and the week of June 13 to 19 would be known as "Flag Week" under provisions of S.J.R.
-57. H.R.
-107 would also make Flag Day a legal public holiday.
+246 would design te the week m which veterans Day is observed as "Love America Week."
+F June 14, would be a legal federal holiday and the week of June 13 to 19 would be know "T" Week" under provisions of S.J.R.
+57. 107 would also make Flag Day a legal public holiday.
 S.J.R.
-9 would designate January 15 as "Martin Luther King Day" and several House measures (H.R.
-2972 thru 2976, 3431, and 3737) would declare January 15 to be a legal public holiday in honor of the slain civil rights leader.
+9 would designate January 15 as "Martin Luther King Day" and several House management (H.R.
+2972 to 300 down of the slain civil rights leader.
 April 9 would be designated as "Bataan-Corregidor Day" under provisions of S.J.R.
-41 and H.J.R.
-364. H.J.R.
-411 would designate April 30 as "Vietnam Memorial Day."
+41 364.
+H.J.R.
+411 design te April 30

-The foregoing recital of bills and resolutions dealing with historic sites, monuments, and special observances is not intended to be an exhaustive list but rather should be interpreted as suggestive of the range of legislation on such matters which is introduced in Congress each year.
+The foregoing recital of bills and resolutions dealing with historic sites monuments, and special observances is not intended to be an exhaustive list but rather should be interpreted as suggestive of the range of legislation on such matters which is introduced in Congress each year.
 Your chairman urges those Brothers with an interest in particular items of legislation to make their views known to their Representatives and Senators.